-Moreover, many of Morgan Stanley's regulated subsidiaries are subject to regulatory capital requirements, including regulated subsidiaries provisionally registered as swap dealers with the CFTC or security-based swap dealers with the SEC or registered as broker-dealers or futures commission merchants.
+In addition, many of Morgan Stanley's regulated subsidiaries are subject to regulatory capital requirements, including regulated subsidiaries provisionally registered as swap dealers with the CFTC or conditionally registered as security-based swap dealers with the SEC or registered as broker-dealers or futures commission merchants.

-Capital Planning, Stress Tests and Capital Distributions: The Federal Reserve has adopted capital planning and stress test requirements for large BHCs, including Morgan Stanley.
+Capital Planning, Stress Tests and Capital Distributions.
+The Federal Reserve has adopted capital planning and stress test requirements for large BHCs, including Morgan Stanley.

 In addition, the Federal Reserve, the OCC and the FDIC have the authority to prohibit or to limit the payment of dividends by the banking organisations they supervise, including Morgan Stanley and its U.S. Bank Subsidiaries, if, in the banking regulator's opinion, payment of a dividend would constitute an unsafe or unsound practice in light of the financial condition of the banking organisation.
-All of these policies and other requirements could affect Morgan Stanley's ability to pay dividends and/or repurchase stock, or require Morgan Stanley to provide capital assistance to its U.S. Bank Subsidiaries under circumstances that Morgan Stanley would not otherwise decide to do.
+All of these policies and other requirements could affect Morgan Stanley's ability to pay dividends and/or repurchase stock or require Morgan Stanley to provide capital assistance to its U.S. Bank Subsidiaries under circumstances that it would not otherwise decide to do.

-Liquidity Standards.
-In addition to capital regulations, the U.S. banking agencies have adopted liquidity and funding standards, including the liquidity coverage ratio and net stable funding ratio, as adopted by the U.S. banking agencies, liquidity stress testing and associated liquidity reserve requirements.
+Liquidity Requirements.
+In addition to capital regulations, the U.S. banking agencies have adopted liquidity and funding standards, including the LCR, the NSFR, liquidity stress testing and associated liquidity reserve requirements.

 Systemic Risk Regime.
-Under rules issued by the Federal Reserve large BHCs, including Morgan Stanley, must conduct internal liquidity stress tests, maintain unencumbered highly liquid assets to meet projected net cash outflows for 30 days over the range of liquidity stress scenarios used in internal stress tests, and comply with various liquidity risk management requirements.
+Under rules issued by the Federal Reserve, large BHCs, including Morgan Stanley, must conduct internal liquidity stress tests, maintain unencumbered highly liquid assets to meet projected net cash outflows for 30 days over the range of liquidity stress scenarios used in internal stress tests, and comply with various liquidity risk management requirements.
 These large BHCs also must comply with a range of risk management and corporate governance requirements.

 The Federal Reserve also imposes single-counterparty credit limits ("SCCL") for large banking organisations.
-U.S. G-SIBs, including Morgan Stanley, are subject to a limit of 15 per cent. of Tier 1 capital for aggregate net credit exposures to any "major counterparty" (defined to include other U.S. G-SIBs, foreign G-SIBs, and non-bank systemically important financial institutions supervised by the Federal Reserve).
-In addition, Morgan Stanley is subject to a limit of 25 per cent. of Tier 1 capital for aggregate net credit exposures to any other unaffiliated counterparty.
+U.S. Global systemically important banks ("G-SIBs"), including Morgan Stanley, are subject to a limit of 15% of Tier 1 capital for aggregate net credit exposures to any "major counterparty" (defined to include other U.S. G-SIBs, foreign G-SIBs and non-bank systemically important financial institutions supervised by the Federal Reserve).
+In addition, Morgan Stanley is subject to a limit of 25% of Tier 1 capital for aggregate net credit exposures to any "major counterparty" (defined to include other U.S. G-SIBs, foreign G-SIBs and non-bank systemically important financial institutions supervised by the Federal Reserve).
+In addition, Morgan Stanley is subject to a limit of 25% of Tier 1 capital for aggregate net credit exposures to any other unaffiliated counterparty.

-The Federal Reserve has proposed rules that would create a new early remediation framework to address financial distress or material management weaknesses.
-The Federal Reserve also has the ability to establish additional prudential standards, including those regarding contingent capital, enhanced public disclosures and limits on short-term debt, including off-balance sheet exposures.
+The Federal Reserve may establish additional prudential standards for large BHCs, including with respect to an early remediation framework, contingent capital, enhanced public disclosures and limits on short-term debt, including off-balance sheet exposures.